In this section

 - Maintain satisfactory academic progress in college or career school

 Federal Direct Unsubsidized Stafford Loan

 The Unsubsidized Stafford loan is awarded based on the completion of the FAFSA, there is no requirement to demonstrate financial need for this loan.
-The loan limit is between $20,500 and $47,167 (based on your program).
+The loan limit is between $20,500 and $47,167 (based on your program and class level).
 Interest is charged during the in-school period.
 The interest rate changes on July 1st of each year.
+The origination fee changes on October 1st of each year.